pfheatwole/thesis/source/derivations.rst

    \mat{J}_{a/\mathrm{O}} = \mathrm{trace} \left( \mat{\Sigma}_a \right) \vec{I}_3 - \mat{\Sigma}_a

-And tada, there are the three relevant properties for each surface area: the total area :math:`a`, the area centroid :math:`\vec{r}_{\mathrm{A}/\mathrm{O}}`, and the inertia tensor :math:`\mat{J}_{a/\mathrm{O}}`.
+And tada, we've computed the three relevant properties for each surface area: the total area :math:`a`, the area centroid :math:`\vec{r}_{\mathrm{A}/\mathrm{O}}`, and the inertia tensor :math:`\mat{J}_{a/\mathrm{O}}`.